mattlindpie/nss-capstone/resources/design-document.md

 U3.
 As a customer, I want to be able to update a recipe with new values

 U4.
-As a customer, I want to create a list of ingredients that I can delete individual items from.
+As a customer, I want to create a shopping list, with ingredients from chosen recipes, that I can delete individual items from.

 U5.
-As a customer, I want variable units of measurement
+As a customer, I want to be able to select different units of measurement for a specific ingredient (or recipe)

 U6.
-As a customer, I want to be able to change amount of ingredients based on how many servings I want
+As a customer, I want to be able to change amount of ingredients based on how many servings I want to make of a given recipe

 U7.
-As a customer, I want to sort recipes based on a certain ingredient
+As a customer, I want to filter recipes based on a certain ingredient

 U8.
 As a customer, I want to schedule meals ahead of time

 U9.
 As a customer, I want to pull recipes within a certain range of calories

 U10.
-As a customer, I want to compare recipes
+As a customer, I want to compare recipes to see differences in ingredients and quantities

 U11.
 As a customer, I want to save past lists